molgenis/molgenis-emx2/docs/cat_researcher.md

     install.packages("DSI")
     install.packages("DSMolgenisArmadillo")

+### Request permissions
+You need to request access by sending an email to the cohort data managers.
+You will need to specify which variables you want to use.
+Be specific about this.
+The cohort data manager can then grant you access to the data that you requested.

+After the correct authentication and authorization steps have been set up you will be able to analyse the cohort’s data via DataSHIELD.

 ## Analysis environment
 Some networks use the analysis environment instead or next to the locally installed MOLGENIS Armadillo.
 The analysis environment is centralized.
 You will be using a web based RStudio which is available here: [https://analysis.gcc.rug.nl](https://analysis.gcc.rug.nl).